discordjs/discord.js/docs/get_started.rst

 Cloning the Repo
 ----------------
 If you want to try some examples or make your own changes to discord.js, you can `clone the repo`_.
+After that run ``npm install`` to install dependencies.

 Running Examples
 ~~~~~~~~~~~~~~~~